nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Unmarking a task: `unmark`

-Unmarks a task as not completed
+Sets a task's status as incomplete and remove any given score

 Format: `unmark t/{TASK_ID}`